 I hope you guys love this Pasta Bolognese as much as I do!
 It’s just over the top flavorful, the perfect meal for anytime of the week – especially in the cozy Winter months.

-Be sure to follow ourbalancedbowl on Instagram and tag me with your photo!
+Thank you so much for following along here, friends!
+Want to see more?
+Be sure to follow ourbalancedbowl on Instagram and tag me with your photo if you end up making a recipe!
 You can also post a photo of your recipe to the Our Balanced Bowl Facebook page!
+Like a recipe that you saw?
+Follow me on Pinterest here!
 I always love to see your re-creations!
-If you do make it, be sure to rate and comment so I can get your feedback!
-Xo!
+If you do make a recipe, it would make my whole day if you were to rate and comment so I can get your feedback!
+Lots of love! – Haylie

 This Pasta Bolognese is filled with lots of fresh vegetables and is full of deep flavors.
 It’s thick, delicious and hearty!
 It’s comfort food at its finest.

 - 1 large yellow onion, diced finely

 - 1 lb. ground beef (I used 85/15)

 - 1 lb. ground pork (i used 80/20)